openCDEF/CDEF/doc/releasableTo.md

 * [Office of the Director of National Intelligence - Information Security Marking Metadata (ISM)](https://www.dni.gov/index.php/about/organization/chief-information-officer/information-security-marking-metadata)
 * [Office of the DoD CIO - JSON Information Security Marking Standard (JSON-ISM)](https://github.com/DoDCIO/json-ism/)

-## Releasable To code list
+## Event Releasable To code list
-The `releasableTo` attribute (Array[String]) identifies one or more countries and/or international organizations to which classified information may be released based on the determination of an originator in accordance with established foreign disclosure procedures.
-This attribute is used in conjunction with the `disseminationControls` attribute.
+The `eventReleasableTo` attribute (Array[String]) identifies one or more countries and/or international organizations to which classified information may be released based on the determination of an originator in accordance with established foreign disclosure procedures.
+This attribute is used in conjunction with the `eventDisseminationControls` attribute.

-The possible patterns for `releasableTo` are:
+The possible patterns for `eventReleasableTo` are:

 | Pattern | description |
 | ------- | ----------- |
 | NATO/[a-zA-Z\-_] | North Atlantic Treaty Organization Special Words |

-The possible values for `releasableTo` are:
+The possible values for `eventReleasableTo` are:

 | Value | Description |
 | ----- | ----------- |